tc39/proposal-atomics-wait-async/PROPOSAL.md

-We provide a new API, `Atomics.waitAsync`, that an agent can use to wait on a shared memory location (to later be awoken by some agent calling `Atomics.wake` on that location) without waiting synchronously (ie, without blocking).
+We provide a new API, `Atomics.waitAsync`, that an agent can use to wait on a shared memory location (to later be awoken by some agent calling `Atomics.notify` on that location) without waiting synchronously (ie, without blocking).
 Notably this API is useful in agents whose `[[CanBlock]]` attribute is `false`, such as the main thread of a web browser document, but the API is not restricted to such agents.